Dental Crowns & Bridges in Ballwin

 - Excessive wear – if you have weak or loose teeth, a crown can strengthen and protect your teeth while restoring functionality, allowing you to eat, drink, and brush your teeth without pain or causing further damage.

-- Large gaps – if you’ve recently had a dental implant placed, and have spacing, or you’re missing teeth and are thinking about getting a bridge, a dental crown can be placed on either side of a gap and fill in unwanted space.
+- Large gaps – if you’ve recently had a dental implant placed, and have spacing, or you’re missing teeth a dental crown and bridge can be placed on either side of a gap and fill in unwanted space.

 - Undesirable appearance – if you have severely stained or misshapen teeth due to cigarettes, improper care, grinding, or other issues, a crown can seamlessly change the shape or color of a tooth.

-If you think you may need a dental crown, contact Baxter Dental Group today to schedule an appointment with your dentist and discuss whether dental crowns are the right choice for you based on your oral health and lifestyle.
+If you think you may need a dental crown or a dental bridge, contact Baxter Dental Group today to schedule an appointment with your dentist and discuss whether dental crowns or bridges are the right choice for you based on your oral health and lifestyle.

 What to Expect During Your Appointment

 When you are ready to repair your smile, Baxter Dental Group is here to discuss your options and make sure that you have the best possible experience.
-Call us at 636-735-7129 or contact us today for more information, or to schedule an appointment.
+If dental crowns are not the right option for you, and you would like to improve the appearance of your natural teeth, our dentists provide a wide range of cosmetic dentistry services that may be a good fit for you!
+Call us at 636-735-7129 or contact us today for more information or to schedule an appointment.